 Should any other features have been fitted or wired into the car, such as phones or sat-nav, any resulting holes or damage should be neatly repaired when removed before returning the car.

-- Optional maintenance to include tyres and punctures
+- Optional maintenance package includes tyres and a whole lot more

 New car.
 No fuss.
 Choose us.